Corona vote gambles pay off for incumbents | bne IntelliNews

 This resulted in a presidential race that looked like it would include several credible alternatives to Lukashenko.
 Then in mid-July the central electoral commission declined to register the president’s two most prominent opponents, Viktor Babariko and Valery Tsepkalo, as candidates.
 Ex-banker Babariko had previously been detained on money-laundering and bribery charges.
 Protests erupted in Minsk and several other cities as a result.

 The central electoral commission has registered Svetlana Tikhanovskaya, the wife of popular opposition blogger Sergei Tikhanovsky, who has been jailed for several weeks following anti-Lukashenko protests in May.
-However, since Tikhanovskaya was registered, Lukashenko mooted the idea of only allowing people who had served in the army to stand for president — effectively barring Tikhanovskaya and any other woman candidate.
+However, since Tikhanovskaya was registered, Lukashenko joked about only allowing people who had served in the army to stand for president — thereby barring Tikhanovskaya and any other woman candidate.

 Another of Europe’s longest ruling politicians, Montenegrin President Milo Djukanovic, will see his Democratic Party of Socialists (DPS) face voters in the August 30 election, timed for a month and a half before the mid-October deadline, thereby avoiding a potential second wave in the autumn.